 - Property maintenance services, such as landscaping, cleaning, painting, patching drywall and snow shoveling

 - Administrative services, including front office reception and courier services

-- Program support, including drop in operators, peer support workers, arts and crafts leaders and community kitchen cooks.
+- Program support, including drop in operators, peer support, arts and crafts leaders and community kitchen cooks.

-All jobs have a training component to enable participants to develop new and transferable skills.
-The counseling and supports we provide, as well as the experience of the job itself, help program participants develop their full potential.
+All placements have a training component to enable participants to develop new and transferable skills.
+The counseling and supports we provide, as well as the experience of the role itself, help program participants strive for untapped potential.

-Participants receive fair wages, work experience, skills development, individual supports and a sense of independence.
+Participants receive a fair wage, work experience, skill development, individual support and a sense of independence.
 Houselink also provides professional job search coaching, resume preparation services and access to the internet.

 Through our supported emploment program, we are responding to a real need and helping to improve the economic base of a historically impoverished community.